Discover A New You

 Labiaplasty reshapes and reduces the labia or plumps the outer labia for enhanced comfort and improved self-image.

-Our board-certified and fellowship-trained plastic surgeons have more than 100 years of combined experience in all facets of cosmetic and reconstructive surgery.
+Our board-certified plastic surgeons have more than 50 years of combined experience in all facets of cosmetic and reconstructive surgery.
 As a qualified and compassionate team, they share a goal of providing a safe and rewarding plastic surgery experience while creating exceptional results worthy of your trust.

 Our surgeons typically perform labiaplasty as an outpatient procedure in our state-of-the-art operating suite.
 This procedure may be performed using local anesthetic with sedation or general anesthetic depending on your preference.